Tall Kitchen Cabinets Create a Full Wall Effect

 So the homeowner turned to Sweeten to find a contractor that specialized in renovating small spaces.
 The main objective was to remove the dividing wall between the kitchen and family room to make the space feel larger and more modern.
 However, storage was also a priority.
 They replaced the dividing wall with a custom cabinet unit that had storage on both sides.
 On the kitchen side, it houses an integrated refrigerator and on the other side, pantry items.
 This was a nice compromise.

-Modern cabinet style: An entry wall of kitchen cabinets
+Modern layout: An entry wall of tall kitchen cabinets

 Joseph, an immigration lawyer and painter, and Sunghee, a curator, rented their Clinton Hills co-op in Brooklyn for several years before buying it.
-The couple wanted it to reflect their Japanese sensibility now that it was all their own even though it had updated kitchens and bathrooms.
+The couple wanted it to reflect their Japanese sensibility now that it was all their own.

-With Sweeten’s help, they found a contractor that was able to fulfill the couple’s main objectives: Open up the closed-off kitchen to double the storage space.
-To fix the lack-of-storage problem, their architect designed a wall of book-matched white oak cabinets.
-Each cabinet looks identical but is used for very different purposes.
-One cabinet stores shoes, a vacuum, and microwave; another is a place to conceal a refrigerator; and then a double cabinet has a modular shelving unit.
+With Sweeten’s help, they found a general contractor who was able to fulfill the couple’s renovation scope: increase the storage space within their 44-square-foot kitchen.
+The key to the solution was moving the refrigerator out of the kitchen and into the foyer just outside the kitchen.
+Their architect designed a wall of book-matched white oak cabinets in the foyer.
+One cabinet stored shoes, a vacuum, and microwave; another concealed the refrigerator; while a double cabinet had a modular shelving unit.
 All in all, the couple was able to maximize their small space to its fullest potential.

 With the impending arrival of their baby, Tara and Brian turned to Sweeten to help find the right contractor to renovate their two-bedroom co-op in Park Slope, Brooklyn.
-It was a tall order, but Sweeten matched them with the perfect professional to get the job done.
 Tara and Brian asked their contractor to modernize their space, rework the clunky layout, add a kitchen island—and do it all before the baby was born.